 It might take some time, energy, and a lot of effort, but once you’ve found your voice and the confidence to always use it, no matter what, you’ll start to build a base of loyal fans who’ll love to connect with you.

-The summary of this book on Blinkist is okay, if you just want the technical details, but compared to watching a Gary Vaynerchuk video it feels utterly lifeless.
+The summary of Crush It on Blinkist is okay, if you just want the technical details, but compared to watching a Gary Vaynerchuk video it feels utterly lifeless.
 That’s probably because video is just his medium.
 Gary’s very extroverted and most charming and convincing when he yells directly at you, not from a piece of (digital) paper.

 The book on the other hand feels like one long episode of the #AskGaryVee show, which is great to read.
 I’d still recommend just going on a binge watch of Gary’s videos though.